IUSCA/biobank-docs/api/index.md

 # API Reference

-Welcome to the AnalytiXIN Clinical Genomic Portal API reference.
+Welcome to the {{PLATFORM_FULL_NAME}} API reference.
 This section provides comprehensive documentation for the API, which allows you to programmatically interact with the platform.

 ## Introduction

-The AnalytiXIN API is a RESTful API that provides access to the platform's functionality through HTTP requests.
+The {{PLATFORM_NAME}} API is a RESTful API that provides access to the platform's functionality through HTTP requests.
 It allows you to:

 - Retrieve information about cohorts, participants, and genomic data
 - Query clinical and phenotypic data